bastgau/tools/execute-datafactory-pipeline/README.md

 # Script : execute-datafactory-pipeline

-This script start an Azure Data Factory pipeline and wait until the script is finished.
+Powershell script to start an Azure Data Factory pipeline and wait until the pipline run is finished.

 ## Installation